The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Limitations: If you only need a pure rank-and-mention tracker and have no interest in the content workflow, you'll pay for capability you won't use.

-2. Profound: best for enterprise depth and compliance
+2. Profound: enterprise depth and compliance

 Key features: Tracking across a broad set of AI engines with multi-country and multi-language support; a conversation explorer; multi-client management views.